Full TitleA Phase I Study of Olaparib and Low Dose Thoracic Radiotherapy for Extensive Stage Small Cell Lung Cancer

 Olaparib is a type of medication called a PARP inhibitor, which researchers believe can slow down the process cancer cells use to repair their DNA.
 Cancer cells need to repair their DNA to survive and grow.
 Radiation therapy works by damaging the DNA in cancer cells.
 Therefore, blocking the DNA repair process with olaparib and giving radiation therapy at the same time may be more effective against SCLC than radiation alone.

-Olaparib is used to treat ovarian cancer; its use in this study is considered investigational.
+Olaparib is used to treat ovarian cancer and some pancreatic cancers; its use in this study is considered investigational.
 It is taken orally (by mouth).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following:

 - Patients must have extensive stage SCLC and have completed induction chemotherapy, with no evidence of continued cancer growth.